slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 // Result: obj = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

-- Array.flatMap(function(currentVal, index, array)) - first apply the given function to every array element and then 'flat' result and insert one in the new array.
+- Array.flatMap(function(currentVal, index, array)) - first applies the given function to every array element and then 'flat's the result and inserts one in the new array.
 The same could be achieved by calling a `map` and then `flat` with depth = 1.

 ```javascript
 const numbers = [1, 2, 3, 4]